12 Tongkat Ali Side Effects & Risk Mitigation

 • Tongkat Ali extract was not clinically tested

-• Tongkat Ali extract was contaminated
+• Tongkat Ali plant was contaminated during harvesting

-• Allergic reaction to alkaloids or quassinoids
+• Inherent allergic reaction to alkaloids or quassinoids

 • Unknown drug interactions